Brookfield in Cook County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This memorial is listed in this topic list: Military.

 The new circle features the emblems of each of the branches of the U.S. Armed Services.
 The circle was officially re-dedicated in June 2023, a week later than its planned Memorial Day opening, in part due to a typo that had been etched into the concrete: an apostrophe that identified it "Veteran's Memorial Circle."
-According to the Riverside-Brookfield Landmark, for the two instances of this mistake the apostrophe was filled in and a new “S” etched into the concrete basin closer to the "N."
+According to the Riverside-Brookfield Landmark, for the two instances of this mistake the apostrophe was filled in and a new S etched into the concrete basin closer to the "N."

 Regarding Veterans Memorial Circle.
 A tablet listing Brookfield's war dead was among the monuments that were moved from this circle to Veterans Memorial Park about ⅓ of a mile southeast on Grand Boulevard.
-The list of veterans on that tablet includes 3 local casualties from World War I, 52 from World War II, 4 from Korea and 5 from Vietnam.
+The list of veterans on that tablet includes 3 local casualties from World War

 Also see . . .

 1. Brookfield Rededicates Veterans Memorial Circle.
 A June 2023 article about the unveiling of the new circle.
-(Submitted on November 24, 2023, by Sean Flynn of Oak Park, Illinois.)
+(Submitted on November 24, 2023, by Sean P. Flynn of Oak Park, Illinois.)

 2. A fountain of memories.
 A 2006 article in the Riverside-Brookfield Landmark examines the history of Veterans Memorial Circle, from its 1958 design as a roundabout to the plan in the early 1970s to combine the village's numerous small war memorials into one big memorial.
-(Submitted on November 24, 2023, by Sean Flynn of Oak Park, Illinois.)
+(Submitted on November 24, 2023, by Sean P. Flynn of Oak Park, Illinois.)